Things To Consider When Hiring A Property Management Firm

 Through all the changes life throws at the Association the management company should act as the rudder of a boat, keeping the Association directed properly and steering to calm waters when the sea gets rough. ngs.

 They will also provide consistency and confidence when the climate changes.
 It is not an easy task and should only be entrusted to a firm with a proven track record over the long term.

 A firm that provides a service can only be as good as the talents of the people that staff the firm.
 That is why we hire only seasoned professional staff with a proven track record.

 “A GOOD management company will assist the Association in weathering the storm… A GREAT management company will see the storm coming and navigate around it. “

 Client retention may be the single most insightful indicator of the long term quality of service provided by a management company.
 In an industry where the average retention term is less than three years and retention terms of over six years is less than 10%, GPM’s average lifetime retention rate is 11.6 years!
 In fact, 30% of our clients have been with us for more than 16 years!

 Asking The Right Questions

 How long has the firm been in business?
 What is the tenure of their staff?
 How proficient is the staff?
 What type of reputation does the firm have?
 What do their current clients think?
 How often is the property manager switched either because the Association is unhappy or worse, the manager doesn’t have the talent to succeed at the myriad of skills that are required.
 What type of account turnover do they have?

-The bottom line question becomes, is the Board CONFIDENT that the assigned property manager is capable of running the business of their Association?
-Especially if the Board wishes to be a group of decision makers rather than a bunch of quasi property managers because that is the only way things get accomplished?
+The bottom line question becomes, is the Board confident that the assigned property manager is capable of running the business of their Association?